"The Perfect Egg" by Aldo Buzzi

-I while ago I bought a lovely little book in a charity shop and what a wonderful
+A while ago I bought this lovely little book in a charity shop, what a wonderful

 find.
 I keep it by me to dip into whilst